delftswa2018/desosa2018/mattermost/chapter.md

 Interest is related to the interest the stakeholder has on the direction of the system.
 We can identify how the various stakeholders are involved in this project, by putting them in one of the four quadrants.

-At the bottom left quadrant we observe stakeholders that monitor the system.
+At the bottom left quadrant, we observe stakeholders that monitor the system.
 These include customers, end users and system dependencies.
 They do not exert much power over the system and only expect the system to function properly.

-The top left quadrant contain stakeholders that exert a high amount of power.
+The top left quadrant contains stakeholders that exert a high amount of power.
 Investors are necessary for the funding of the project and must be kept satisfied in order for funding to continue.
 They usually do not meddle with the decision making for the system and thus their interests are low.
 Partners are in a similar position, but their interests are higher because the system is directly involved in their line of business, thus they must also be kept informed about future developments.

 Looking at the top right quadrant, we have stakeholders that manage the system closely.
 This quadrant contains stakeholders that are involved in the development of the system, such as contributors, core committers, staff developers and the product managers.
 The product managers have the highest power and interest, their interest in the system is to improve the system; they have the final word on every decision made on the system.

-Lastly we identify the stakeholders in the bottom right quadrant, the stakeholders that keep themselves informed such as competitors like Slack.
+Lastly, we identify the stakeholders in the bottom right quadrant, the stakeholders that keep themselves informed such as competitors like Slack.
 Slack keep themselves informed about the development of Mattermost, for their systems must be kept on the same level of quality for them to compete.
 They do not have direct influence on the decision making of the system, their power is low.